Jack5316/dermaiq-poc/technical_implementation.md

 ## Overview

-This document outlines the technical approach for implementing the DermaIQ Proof of Concept.
+This document outlines the technical approach for implementing the DermaIQ Proof of Concept as an iOS application using Swift.
 Our implementation strategy focuses on creating a minimal viable demonstration of our core functionality while establishing a foundation for future development.

 ## Architecture Overview

-The DermaIQ PoC will utilize a modern, scalable architecture:
+The DermaIQ iOS application will utilize a modern, scalable architecture following the Model-View-ViewModel (MVVM) pattern:

 ```
 ┌─────────────────┐     ┌─────────────────┐     ┌─────────────────┐
 │                 │     │                 │     │                 │
-│  Landing Page   │────▶│  API Backend    │────▶│   Database      │
+│  UI Layer       │────▶│  Business Logic │────▶│   Data Layer    │
-│  (React.js)     │     │  (Node.js)      │     │   (MongoDB)     │
+│  (SwiftUI)      │     │  (Swift)        │     │   (CoreData)    │
 │                 │     │                 │     │                 │
 └─────────────────┘     └─────────────────┘     └─────────────────┘
         │                       │                       │